ben-razor/crypto-funk-app-doc/README.md

 import Web3 from 'web3';
 ```

-Now we can create a function to create a web3 object configured with a Polyjuice provider (Note that you need a wallet like [MetaMask](https://metamask.io/) installed as this provides window.ethereum to your Javascript app in the browser):
+Now we can create a function to create a web3 object configured with a Polyjuice provider (Note that you need a wallet like [MetaMask](https://metamask.io/) installed as this provides window.ethereum to your JavaScript app in the browser):

 ```javascript